 Now is a time of growing uncertainty and change in the water sector.
 Meanwhile, there are tens of thousands of water utilities and authorities in the United States.
 Collaboration will be essential to securing our nation’s water future.
 As the adage goes, there’s strength in numbers.

 Consolidating water utilities is one of many options communities may consider to pool resources, streamline decision-making, and increase efficiency.
 While complex, consolidation may be an appropriate consideration when the community value proposition outweighs costs.
 Leaders need access to more information about the financial effects of consolidating water utility service to assess their options.

 “The questions we hear most often from utilities are: what will consolidating do for us economically?
-Will this be a good deal for us?” said Jeff Hughes, Director of UNC’s Environmental Finance Center.
+Will consolidated utilities be beneficial for us?” said Jeff Hughes, Director of UNC’s Environmental Finance Center.
 “Through this project, we were able to dive into the many nuanced facets of this question including impacts on customer rates, utility finances, and overall community economic health.
 I think the diverse models we examine and the specific impacts we document will provide communities interested in these questions new insight into what they might expect as they consider this powerful but complicated management approach.”